stakehistorypres/awesome-mormon/readme.md

 # awesome-mormon [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> a list of Mormon-related content with a focus on secular material or paradoxical faith-promoting material.
+In the spirit of Awesome List, here's a list of Mormon-related content with a focus on secular material or paradoxical faith-promoting material.

+Are Mormons new to you?
+Here's a [3 min rundown](./Mormonism-in-3-min.md) and the [wiki](https://en.wikipedia.org/wiki/Mormons).

-Warning: Religious topics are inherently philosophical and push on personal identities.
+> Warning: Religious topics are inherently philosophical and push on personal identities.
 You may find content here that is not faith-promoting (a.k.a. faith destroying).
 Faith promoting sources are welcome if they are historically accurate or appropriately characterized (i.e. "LDS church admits Book of Abraham is not a translation" links to the Gospel Topics Essay on the Book of Abraham)